-- Check the condition of the brake drum(s) or rotors. - Check the condition of air line hoses or hydraulic lines.
-Look for any wear due to rubbing or damage.

-Check the Lights/reflectors/reflector tape:

-- Check the side-marker lights to make sure they are clean, operating, and the proper color (red at rear, others amber). - Check the side-marker reflectors to make sure they are clean and the proper color (red at rear, others amber, and none broken or missing). - Check the reflector tape to see that it is present, clean and affixed securely to the Vehicle.
+- ✓ Check the brake adjustment. - Check the condition of the brake drum(s) or rotors. - Check the condition of air line hoses or hydraulic lines.
+Look for any wear due to rubbing or damage. - ✓ Check the Lights/reflectors/reflector tape: - Check the side-marker lights to make sure they are clean, operating, and the proper color (red at rear, others amber). - Check the side-marker reflectors to make sure they are clean and the proper color (red at rear, others amber, and none broken or missing). - Check the reflector tape to see that it is present, clean and affixed securely to the Vehicle.